 By Gina-Marie Cheeseman (@gmcheeseman)

 Millions of people in developing nations are dependent on international buyers to make a living, as a 2006 report on purchasing practices points out.
 Many companies have codes of conduct in place for their suppliers.
-However, all too often the purchasing practices of buyers and brands can undermine the suppliers’ attempts to meet these codes of conduct.
+However, all too often the purchasing practices of buyers ands can undermine the suppliers’ attempts to meet these codes of conduct.
 And that can have “disastrous consequences for the poorest producers,” the report from U.K. fair trade organization Traidcraft found.

 In short: Purchasing practices can significantly impact suppliers.
 Enter a new project called Better Buying, which describes itself as a dialogue and rating platform to highlight areas for improved purchasing practices.

 The platform was founded last year by Marsha Dickson, a professor at the University of Delaware’s Human Services program in the Department of Fashion and initially focuses on the apparel sector.

 “We are excited to be able to provide this new tool

 which will provide information to suppliers and buyers,”

 Doug Cahn, co-founder of the Better Buying project, told TriplePundit.